obinnajohnphill/YoutubeVideo_Non_Laravel/README.md

 6. Run receiver_1 (1 to 4) on multiple terminals

 7. You should see a queued video saved message when videos are save (a basic demo of rabbitMQ)

+8. The first time you view all saved videos, the system returns record from database and saves it into the cache

+9. If same record is querried within 1 hr, the cached version is returned and cache expires after one hour